 This magnetogram gives you the values measured by the ground station of Kiruna (Sweden, Europa).
-For middle latitude auroral activity the deflection in the magnetometer data should be more than 1300nT.
+For European middle latitude auroral activity the deflection in the magnetometer data should be more than 1300nT.
 If you are not located in Europe, please consult a magnetometer near your location for a more accurate representation of the current geomagnetic activity.

-EPAM stands for the electron, proton and alpha monitoring and is an instrument on the ACE satellite that measures the electrons and protons that are sent with the solar wind.
-This is a very useful tool whether the CME is directed towards the Earth and when it will happen.
+The Electron, Proton, and Alpha Monitor (EPAM) particle instrument on the ACE satellite measures the low energy electrons and protons carried with the solar wind.
+This is a very useful tool to find out if a CME could be Earth-directed and when it might arrive.